-↑Useful skills across many industries include: commercial awareness, digital, an entrepreneurial spirit, and an understanding of e-commerce.
+↑Useful skills across many industries include: commercial awareness, digital skills, reliability, problem-solving skills, adaptability, and an understanding of e-commerce.

 ↑It helps if you are 'open' to different sectors and areas of work; many organisations have a range of different roles and once employed, you can apply for internal opportunities to upskill or change department.